Following defeat in our opening Betfred Super League game of the season we take a look at three talking points from the game.

 The East Stand

-Friday’s game against Wigan saw the East Stand of the AJ Bell Stadium house Salford supporters who have taken part in our new community and charity scheme.
+Friday’s game against Wigan saw the East Stand of the The Salford Stadium house Salford supporters who have taken part in our new community and charity scheme.

 A handful of local charities, schools and clubs were present for our opening Betfred Super League game of the season and, despite the result, enjoyed the match.